alez007/alez007.github.io/cognito_sign_up_sign_in.md

-## Cognito Sign Up / Sign In - Introduction
+## AWS Cognito - Introduction

-Main aim of this article is to exemplify a simple registration and login with AWS.
-We'll use Cognito, Lambda, API Gateway and DynamoDB.
+Main aim of this article is to write about my understanding of AWS Cognito.
+Although this blog won't have comments section, I'm always reading my email so feel free to drop me one if you feel I've gone off the rails with this one.

 ### What is Cognito ?
 It's an authentication and authorization service.
 What's the difference ?
 Well, *authentication* authenticates, *authorization* authorizes.

 What I mean is, if you sign in with your username and password, you *authenticate* yourself into the system.This means the system agrees you are a valid identity, but not necessarily one that is *authorized* to access certain parts of it. *Authorization* is your permission to see or access certain parts of the system you're *authenticated* into.

+### How does Cognito work ?

 There are two main parts of Cognito, one is **User Pools**, the other is **Federated Identities**.